microsoft/azure-health-data-services-toolkit/samples/EventGridChannel/README.md

-# Using Azure Event Grid as channel
+# Using Azure Event Grid as a channel
 This sample demonstrates the use of Azure Event Grid as a channel which is available in Azure Health Data Services SDK.
 We'll cover the channel scenario which can be used to send events to Azure Event Grid.

 ## Concepts